aws-samples/serverless-mail/ses-credential-rotation/automatic-rotation/README.md

 aws cloudformation package --template-file sesautomaticrotation.yaml --s3-bucket <globally-unique-S3bucket-name-from-above> --output-template-file sesautomaticoutput.yaml
 ```

-Copy & edit the code below, replacing the values in SSMServerTag=<EmailServers> SSMServerTagValue=<True> with the values you've decorated your email servers with (we use “EmailServers” and “True”, but you can use any tag and value).
+Copy & edit the code below, replacing the parameters with the correct values for your environment as per the following defintion :

+* **SecretName** - Name for the secret values (SMTP passwords) in Systems Manager Parameter Store, for our example we use **sessecret**
+* **IAMUserName** - The name of the IAM user you'll create to send email, for our example we use **sesecret**
+* **MaximumSecretAgeInDays** - The maximum age of a secret, after which it is rotated - if not specificed this defaults to **30**
+* **KMSKeyID** - (Optional) The ID of a Customer Managed Key to encrypt the secret in Secrets Manager.
+The default key AWS managed key is used if a Customer Managed Key is not specified.
+* **SESSendingResourceCondition** - Valid values are configuration-set or identity - This is the resource type that will be given IAM permission to send raw email via SMTP
+* **SESSendingResourceValue** - This is the resource name that will be given IAM permission to send raw email via SMTP.
+This must be a configuration-set name or identity name, depending on **SESSendingResourceCondition**
+* * If you used configuration-set, the format for value is:  arn:${Partition}:ses:${Region}:${Account}:configuration-set/${ConfigurationSetName}
+* * If you used identity, the format for value is: arn:${Partition}:ses:${Region}:${Account}:identity/${IdentityName}
+* **SSMRotationDocument** - The name of the Systems Manager document to use to rotate the password on the relevant servers, for our example we use **MySSMDocument**
+* **SSMServerTag** - The name of the Tag to identify which email server on which you'll run the SSM Rotation Document.
+We use the tag name **EmailServers**
+* **SSMServerTagValue** - The value of the Tag to identify which email server on which you'll run the SSM Rotation Document.
+We use the tag value **True**.

 ```
-aws cloudformation deploy --template-file sesautomaticoutput.yaml --stack-name SESAutomaticRotation --parameter-overrides SecretName=sessecret IAMUserName=sessecret SESSendingResourceCondition=identity SESSendingResourceValue=myidentity SSMRotationDocument=MySSMDocument SSMServerTag=<EmailServers> SSMServerTagValue=<True> --capabilities CAPABILITY_NAMED_IAM
+aws cloudformation deploy --template-file sesautomaticoutput.yaml --stack-name SESAutomaticRotation --parameter-overrides SecretName=sessecret IAMUserName=sessecret SESSendingResourceCondition=identity SESSendingResourceValue=myidentity SSMRotationDocument=MySSMDocument SSMServerTag=EmailServers SSMServerTagValue=True --capabilities CAPABILITY_NAMED_IAM
 ```

 For example, your edited code will look like this: